Pros

 - Staff Roles (Shopify POS Pro Only): Create different employee roles with unique permissions and choose from preset roles, such as the default “Associate,” “Full Permissions,” and “Limited Permissions.”

-- Customer Profiles: Track your customers’ shopping habits, buying patterns, and contact info.
+- Customer Profiles: Track customers’ shopping habits, buying patterns, and contact info.

 - Reporting: Shopify POS provides several analytical tools, including dashboards that track sales, orders, and traffic patterns.

-- Timeline: Shopify comes with a unique tool that allows employees to communicate and monitor store issues within the POS.
+- Timeline: Shopify has a unique tool that allows employees to communicate and monitor store issues within the POS.

 Product Management Features